lugolabs/circles/README.md

 To help with this, a few CSS classes have been exposed:

-* `circles-wrp` 			- the element containing the graph
-* `circles-text-wrp` 	- the element wrapping the text and number
+* `circles-wrp` 	- the element wrapping the whole circle
-* `circles-text` 			- the element containing the text
+* `circles-text` 	- the element wrapping text content

-* `circles-number` 		- the element containing the number
+You can overwritte these classes by sending properties `wrpClass` and/or `textClass` to the constructor.

 ### Compatibility